Here’s how to make Ruth’s Chris sweet potato casserole, made famous for its souffle-like sweet potatoes topped with a brown sugar pecan crust.

 - Pour mixture into buttered baking dish.

 - Sprinkle the surface of the sweet potato mixture evenly with the crust mixture.

-- The brown sugar and pecan crust should be slightly browned and crunchy.
+The brown sugar and pecan crust should be slightly browned and crunchy.

 Amount Per Serving Calories 400Total Fat 16gSaturated Fat 6gTrans Fat 0gUnsaturated Fat 9gCholesterol 51mgSodium 218mgCarbohydrates 61gFiber 3gSugar 41gProtein 6g